nobl9/terraform-n9-export-aws/README.md

 ### Deletion of the whole set up

-1. In Snowflake worksheet us the following command to delete the set up:
+1. In Snowflake worksheet use the following command to delete the set up:

     ```sql
     drop database nobl9_slo;